becketalservices/beas-cnx-cloud/docs/AWS/chapter4.md

 ```

-to create the CA cluster issuer configuration update your settings.sh:
+to create the CA cluster issuer configuration update your installsettings.sh:
 Required parameters:

 ```